Crane Accident Lawyers in New York City

 If they’re not operated properly, or if they experience a mechanical fault at the wrong time, they can cause a tragic accident.
 That’s why OSHA safety rules place tight restrictions on the use of cranes in construction areas and similar work environments.
 Unfortunately, these rules are not always observed, and many serious New York construction accidents can be traced to OSHA violations relating to crane use.

 What can you do if you or a loved one has been harmed due to another party’s negligent operation of a crane?
 You should seek out legal assistance at the earliest opportunity.
-At The Dearie Law Firm, P.C., our NYC personal injury attorneys are available to help those who have been victimized in crane accidents.
+At The Dearie Law Firm, P.C., our NYC construction accident attorneys are available to help those who have been victimized in crane accidents.

 Types of Crane Accidents